ncsa/TGI_RAILS_Documentation/docs/source/file_mgmt/index.rst

    total 0
    drwxrws---+ 2 auser tgirails_abcd 6 Feb 21 11:54 auser
    drwxrws---+ 2 buser tgirails_abcd 6 Feb 21 11:54 buser
-   ...

-   $ ls -ld /scratch/abcd
-   drwxrws---+  45 root   tgirails_abcd      4096 Feb 21 11:54 /scratch/abcd

-   $ ls -l /scratch/abcd
-   total 0
-   drwxrws---+ 2 auser tgirails_abcd 6 Feb 21 11:54 auser
-   drwxrws---+ 2 buser tgirails_abcd 6 Feb 21 11:54 buser
-   ...

 To avoid issues when file systems become unstable or non-responsive, we recommend not putting symbolic links from $HOME to the project and scratch spaces.

-|

 /tmp on compute nodes (job duration)

 The high performance ssd storage (740GB cpu, 1.5TB gpu) is available in /tmp (*unique to each node and job–not a shared filesystem*) and may contain less than the expected free space if the node(s) are running multiple jobs.
-Codes that need to perform i/o to many small files should target /tmp on each node of the job and save results to other filesystems before the job ends.
+Codes that need to perform I/O to many small files should target /tmp on each node of the job and save results to other filesystems before the job ends.